erigontech/erigon/docs/evm_semantics.md

 If these two conditions are satisfied, and we assume that the transaction made it into a block, the sender must "purchase" the gas.
-It is important to do it here, because once gas is purchased, it can only be given back after the transaction's full execution, either in the case of no error, or by running into opcode `REVERT` in the top most execution context.
+It is important to do it here, because once gas is purchased, it can only be given back after the transaction's full execution, either in the case of no error, or by running into a `REVERT` opcode in the top-most execution context.
 Therefore, at this point, the state needs to be modified to subtract the cost of the purchased gas.
-It is important, because during the execution, the balance of sender's account can be observed by the `BALANCE` opcode, and situations where subtraction was made and not made can be distinguished, and lead to different outcomes.
+It is important, because during the execution, the balance of the sender's account can be observed by a `BALANCE` opcode, and situations where subtraction was made and not made can be distinguished, and lead to different outcomes.
 In order to describe such state transition, we will use the notation of substitution rules (these can always be transformed into logical expressions).
 Our rules will consist of three parts: pattern, substitution, and guard.

 In the pattern, we describe the initial state of the transition.
 Pattern matching is a powerful resource, and it comes with these aspects:
-1. It allows matching part of a sequence while ignoring the rest of that sequence.
+1. It allows matching a part of a sequence while ignoring the rest of that sequence.
 2. It can match types, letting us avoid the type-reflection functions in the semantics.
 3. It can bind variables, to be used in the other two parts of the rule - substitution and guard.
 We hope that the destructuring aspect of pattern matching will not be required for our purposes.